 A Short History of Tabletop Roleplaying

-Over the last four decades, an astounding array of games have been published, with more being released every month.
+Over the last four decades, game designers have published an incredible array of tabletop RPGs, with more being released every month.
 They cover every imaginable genre, from fantasy to science fiction, horror to superheroes.
-They even allow players to create their own imaginary worlds, mashing genres, and taking inspiration from novels, comics, movies, and historical events.
+They even allow players to create their own imaginary worlds, mashing genres and taking inspiration from novels, comics, movies, and historical events.

 How Tabletop RPGs and Computer RPGs Differ

 In computer RPGs the action is described on screen.
 In tabletop RPGs it is described primarily by spoken words.
 This difference in approach means that there is no pre-defined storyline and no canned dialogue.
 There are no “off limits” areas of the game world, which provides flexibility that is impossible in even the most sophisticated multiplayer computer RPG.

 Everything from the setting to the power level of the characters to the types of adventures they pursue can be constructed and tweaked by the players to suit their needs.
 The gamemaster can even modify the adventure on the fly to adapt to what the players are doing.
 The most sophisticated computer game can’t come close.